 breast cancer.
 The

-mechanisms of cancer formation in the breast caused by estrogen include the
+mechanisms of cancer formation in the breast caused by estrogen include its

-metabolism of estrogen to genotoxic, mutagenic metabolites and the stimulation
+metabolism to genotoxic, mutagenic metabolites and the stimulation

 of tissue growth.
 Together, these processes cause initiation, promotion, and

-more likely to develop breast cancer.
-Estrogen metabolism is affected by both
+progression of carcinogenesis.
+Estrogen metabolism is affected by both BMI and

 hormone therapy in relation to breast cancer risk.
 Source: International Journal